 (1) Setting up donation boxes in public places;

-(2) Hold charity events aimed at the public such as charity performances, charity competitions, charity exhibitions, charity auctions, and charity galas;
+(2) Holding charity events aimed at the public such as charity performances, charity competitions, charity exhibitions, charity auctions, and charity galas;

-(3) release fundraising information through radio, television, newspapers, the Internet and other media;
+(3) releasing fundraising information through radio, television, newspapers, the Internet and other media;

 Where charitable organizations carry out public fundraising by employing methods provided for in items 1 or 2 of the preceding paragraph, they shall do so within the administrative jurisdictional region of the civil affairs departments, but where it is necessary to do so outside of the administrative jurisdictional region of the civil affairs department where they registered, they shall report for recording to civil affairs department of the people's government at the county level or above for the region where the public fundraising will be carried out.
 There is no geographical restriction on donors making donations.

 Where charitable organizations carry out public fundraising through the internet, they shall publish information on the fundraising on the civil affairs department under the State Council's uniform or designated charity information platform, and may concurrently publish fundraising information on their own website

 Article 24: Fundraising plans shall be formulated to carry out public fundraising.
 Fundraising plans include information such as the purpose of fundraising, the starting and ending time, geographical regions, the names and business addresses of the responsible personnel, the methods of accepting donations, bank accounts, beneficiaries, the purposes of the funds and materials raised, the cost of fundraising, and the the disposition of residual assets.